Thursday, May 22, 2008

 II.

-Of interest, and rarely mentioned, and never closely examined, is Wassily Kandinsky’s influence on O”Keeffe.
-The book Concerning the Spiritual in Art, is one that O’Keeffe supposedly read during the summer of 1915 (Peters, 94).
+Of interest, and rarely mentioned, and never closely examined, is Wassily Kandinsky’s influence on O'Keeffe.
+The book Concerning the Spiritual in Art, is one that O’Keeffe supposedly read during the summer of 1915 (Peters).
 Kandinsky’s most important theoretical writing, Concerning the Spiritual in Art was ready for the opening of the exhibition of the “Blaue Reiter”.
-The Arnold Schoenberg Center in Vienna provides a summary of the book (http://www.schoenberg.at/).
-In the Introduction, “inner necessity,” is presented.
-In the first chapter, Bewegung (Movement), Kandinsky draws a triangular picture of spiritual life: a triangle with a single figure standing at its point.
+The Arnold Schoenberg Center in Vienna provides a summary of the book (

-In the following chapter, Geistige Wendung (Spiritual change), Kandinsky speaks of art itself, mentioning the Theosophical Society as a great spiritual movement.
+In the following chapter, Geistige Wendung (Spiritual Change), Kandinsky speaks of art itself, mentioning the Theosophical Society as a great spiritual movement.
 His appeal to literature leads him to Maurice Maeterlinck and Kubin, and he sees Claude Debussy and Arnold Schönberg leading toward a new kingdom of spiritual experiences in music.
 In painting he emphasizes Picasso and Matisse.

 In the main part of CTSIA, in the chapter Malerei (Painting), Kandinsky investigates the effect of colors (as “vibrations of the soul”).
 According to Kandinsky colors are basically arranged warm-cold / light-dark.
 Each color is assigned a spiritually expressive quality, which he illustrates with musical examples.
 He takes the idea of “monumental art” and designs a new form, the “stage composition,” whereby dance joins color and music as a third element.
 In her great book on O’Keeffe, Sarah Whitaker Peters asks, “Was Kandinsky the prime catalyst for the musical elements in O’Keeffe’s art?”
-(Becoming O’Keeffe, 102)
+(Becoming O’Keeffe 102)

 O'Keeffe's willingness to borrow from photography may have been encouraged by Kandinsky’s belief that “the various arts of today learn from each other and often resemble each other.
 They are finding Music the best teacher.”
-She knew exactly how “to borrow from the angry swan the rhythmic line and not the swan” (Peters, 102).
+She knew exactly how “to borrow from the angry swan the rhythmic line and not the swan” (Peters 102).

 In October of 2004, I was fortunate enough to visit O’Keeffe’s house and the Ghost Ranch in Abiquiu, New Mexico.
 Though I was disappointed not to tour the inside of the house (I saw only the high and thick adobe wall surrounding it), I was thrilled to see the landscape she inhabited and painted.
 I wonder about the tight grasp that the proprietors of the O’Keeffe properties maintain, and whether this has anything to do with America’s pride in its history and landmarks, as well as the advantages of secrecy.
 After the plethora of galleries in Santa Fe, I found myself in Abiquiu, where I jotted notes in my journal: